PIH/openmrs-pwa-apzu-ic3/README.md

 password={your_password}
 ```

+To run all tets:
+npm run test-cypress
+(this should fire up your server for you as well)

+To fire up Cypress in interactive mode:

-Make sure the app is running on localhost:3000
+1) Make sure the app is running on localhost:3000

-npm run cypress:open
+2) npm run cypress:open

 See docs for cypress here: https://www.cypress.io/